Continuous Speculative Decoding for Autoregressive Image Generation: Related Work

 \subsection{Speculative Decoding}

 Speculative decoding~\cite{leviathan2023fast,chen2023acc} achieves lossless acceleration by verifying the draft model with the target model.
 Following this, previous works mainly focus on reducing draft model overhead and strengthening the consistency between the draft and target models.
 SpecInfer~\cite{miao2023specinfer} employs multiple small draft models and aggregates their predictions into a tree structure to be verified through tree-based parallel decoding.
-Medusa~\cite{cai2024medusa} predicts multiple drafts by using the original LLM's features and training another set of classification heads.
-Then, these drafts are verified by tree attention.
 Eagle~\cite{li2024eagle,li2024eagle2} improves the draft accuracy through the prediction at the feature level instead of the token level to tackle the feature uncertainty problem.
 Jacobi iteration is also employed to reduce inference overhead in the decoding process~\cite{santilli2023pardec,zhao2024lookahead,zhao2024ouroboros,kou2024cllms}.
 Online Speculative Decoding~\cite{liu2023online} and DistillSpec~\cite{zhou2023distillspec} align the output from the draft model with the target model with more training.
 Speculative decoding can achieve lossless acceleration theoretically, but the generation quality may be affected under a larger speed-up ratio.
 BiLD~\cite{kim2024bild} proposes a more relaxed acceptance condition.
 Besides, finetuning the target model can also improve generation quality~\cite{cai2024medusa,kou2024cllms,yi2024space}.

-Speculative decoding can be applied directly to visual AR models that use discrete tokens.
-SJD~\cite{teng2024sjd} improves the Jacobi iteration process by adding speculative decoding while keeping the variety of image generation.
-LANTERN~\cite{jang2024lantern} looks at distribution ambiguity and uses relaxation to add more flexible candidate tokens, maintaining high image quality.
-These studies have greatly helped speed up visual autoregressive models.
-However, they mainly focus on discrete tokens and have not explored continuous space.
-In contrast, our work demonstrates speculative decoding in AR models in continuous output space.